MohamedSalman99/ISEA-BRIDGING-MODULE/README.md

 **What I learned:**
 This activity helped me understand how files and directories can be created and managed directly through the Linux command line.
 These commands provide the basic foundation for navigating and managing a Linux server.

+### Linux Manual Pages

+I used the `man ls` command to view the Linux manual page for the `ls` command.
+The manual provides information about the purpose, syntax and available options for Linux commands.

+**What I learned:**
+I learned that the `man` command provides built-in documentation that can be used to understand Linux commands and their available options.